 When it comes to seating, you will want to look for something that’s lightweight, comfortable, and, of course, charming and cute.
 Also, if you plan on getting a chair, consider getting two.
 A pair always adds more symmetry to the space.

 Butterfly chairs are a great option because they can be folded.
-The best looking ones are made out of leather, but canvas looks awesome as well.
+The best-looking ones are made out of leather, but the canvas looks awesome as well.
 You can find them for around $60 or less on eBay.
 Walmart sells bamboo folding chairs for less than $40.
 Director chairs are also a great choice and they are fairly inexpensive selling at Walmart for less than $40.

 If you want to try something different, consider inflatable chairs.
 The Chesterfield brand offers some interesting choices of both sofas and chairs.